GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 {% Aside %}

-This example requires Manifest V3 due to the use of [Promises][promises].
+This example requires Manifest V3 due to the use of [Promises][doc-promises].
 Additionally, content scripts cannot use `tabs.query`.

 {% endAside %}